mbabynames search ✿

 Thalia Celeste

-"noble and strong" (Thalia) meets "heavenly" (Celeste).
+"to flourish" (Thalia) meets "heavenly" (Celeste).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Thalia Harper